TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4005/readme.md

 >
 > While such a *LED* might be fun for some and can safely be ignored by others, the board has more serious flaws: the maximum output current is capped at around **1A**, so while the **XL4005** used on the board can handle up to **5A**, the board cannot.
 If all you require is **1A**, then there are much cheaper and so much smaller converter boards available.
 >
+> On top, many cheap breakout boards use counterfeit controllers that may still work for you but have significantly different specs.
+For example, some counterfeit **XL4005** do not run at 300kHz switching frequency but rather 50kHz.
+If the core of the inductor on the board is colored *yellow-white*, then it might be a core with a maximum frequency of around 70kHz (real **XL4005** run at 300kHz) made from iron that is originally designed to be used in filters, not in *DC-DC converters*.
+>
 > Takeaway: controller specs and data sheets are for the chip only.
 The actual board design determines what **you** get out of it.
 Since typically there are no schematics available for breakout boards, the only way to find out is to test and measure yourself with a dummy load and see if a given board is suiting your needs before you buy in larger quantity.

 | Property | Value |